 - Customer satisfaction UX surveys measure how happy your users are with your app and its UX.

 - Customer service UX surveys are queries regarding the quality of help your customer support team provides.

-- Userpilot helps you get your UX question surveys off the ground with its easy-to-use survey builder, customer segmentation, NPS tool, and others.
+- Userpilot helps you get your UX question surveys off the ground with its easy-to-use survey builder, customer segmentation, feedback analysis, and others.

 What are user experience surveys?

 User experience surveys are questionnaires that gather quantitative and qualitative feedback from customers based on their interaction with your app or website.

 Before creating user surveys, you must define your objectives.
 What type of feedback are you looking to collect and what do you want to do with it?

 Being specific will help you understand the users you might want to collect feedback from and the questions to ask.

 In particular, you can make your survey appear to customer segments that meet specific characteristics, making them the ideal people to provide you with an answer.

 Customer feedback tools help you create different survey types to collect specific data.